cerhardt/redcap-load-last-visit/README.md

 # REDCap module to pre-populate an instrument with data from a previous event / instance
-This module pre-populates one or more instruments with data from a previous event / instance.
-When an instrument with empty status (i.e. no data) is called, the module loads all previous event / instance data of this instrument.
+When an empty instrument is displayed the module loads all previous event / instance data of this instrument.
 It will pre-populate the instrument with the most current event / instance data and shows a message above the instrument that the user should review the data and change it when necessary.

 There are two different modes:
 In a longitudinal project instruments will be pre-populated with data from the most current event data.
 In a classic project instruments will be pre-populated with data from the last instance.

 Caution: Previous data is copied to the current event before you save the instrument.
 So, if you cancel the data entry of the instrument, the previous data is still there!